Extreme sizes in the Gibbs-type exchangeable random partitions: Introduction

 Behavior of the extreme sizes in random partitions is a classic issue.
 Some examples from statistical application are an exact test for the maximum component in a periodgram by Fisher \cite{Fisher1929}, and an exact test of natural selection operating on the most frequent gene type in population genetics \cite{Ewens1973}.
 In addition, as a measure of diversity, distribution of the maximum size has been discussed in, for example, population genetics \cite{WattersonGuess1977} and economics \cite{Aoki2002}.
 Asymptotic behavior of extreme sizes has been attracted many authors, not only by practical importance but also by mathematical interest.
 Asymptotic behavior of the ordered cycle length in a random permutation has been discussed in \cite{SheppLloyd1966}.
 In the number theory, a number whose largest prime factor is not larger than $x$ is called $x$-smooth number, while a number whose smallest prime factor is larger than $y$ is called $y$-rough number (see, for example, Chapters III.5 and III.6 of \cite{Tenenbaum1995}).
 The limiting distributions of the counting functions of the smooth number and the rough number are coincidentally identical to the distribution functions of the extreme sizes in the Ewens-Pitman partition of parameters $(\alpha,\theta)=(0,1)$ \cite{Arratia2003}.
 An extension to the case of $\theta\neq 1$ in the context of the number theory was also discussed in \cite{Hensley1984}.
+For the smallest sizes in the Ewens-Pitman partition of parameters $(\alpha,\theta)=(0,\theta)$, it is known that the probability that the smallest size is larger than $r\asymp n\to\infty$ involves a generalization of Buchstab's function in the number theory (Corollary \ref{cor:LK_dist_E_On}) and the probability that the smallest size is larger than $r=o(n)$ follows immediately from the asymptotic independence (\ref{joint_Ewens}), which is restricted to the case that $\alpha=0$.
+In this paper we will see how these properties are in the Ewens-Pitman partition of parameters $0<\alpha<1$ and $\theta>-\alpha$.
+We will see that we do not have ``generalized Buchstab's function'' (Corollary~\ref{cor:LK_dist_P_On}) and we will establish (Theorem~\ref{thm:LK_dist_P_on}) a precise asymptotic of the probability that the smallest size is larger than $r=o(n)$: $f_{\alpha,\theta}(r) n^{-\alpha-\theta}$ with some explicit function $f_{\alpha,\theta}(r)$.
+The asymptotic independence no longer holds, nevertheless, the singularity analysis of the generating function in analytic combinatorics gives the estimate straightforwardly.

 This paper is organized as follows.
 In Section~2 we introduce associated partial Bell polynomials by restricting sizes of components in enumerating possible partitions.
 In Section~3 we obtain some distributional results of ordered sizes in the Gibbs partition in terms of the generating functions.
 In Section~4 asymptotic behavior of extreme sizes is discussed.
 We see explicit results on asymptotic behavior of extreme sizes in the consistent Gibbs partition, which includes the Ewens-Pitman partition and Gnedin's partition.
 Some of the results regarding the Ewens-Pitman partition are reproductions of known results, however, we demonstrate that our alternative derivation is simpler than approaches using model-specific properties of the Ewens-Pitman partition.
 In principle, the developed approach is able to apply to any type of Gibbs partition.
 Section~5 is devoted to the proofs.